-The quickest way to save money is to invite less guests.
+The quickest way to save money is to invite fewer guests.
 You will need less space, food, invitations, etc. if you invite less people.
 Look carefully through your guest list and cut those who you haven’t spoken to in the past year or you aren’t as close with.
 Think about having your life-long support system at the wedding and don’t invite folks out of obligation.

 You also do not have to allow every guest to bring a date.
-If someone isn’t married or in a serious relationship, you do can specify that the invite is just for them.
+If someone isn’t married or in a serious relationship, you can specify that the invite is just for them.

 Save on Save the Dates & Invitations